Jonathan E. Kaplan

-Jonathan Eric Kaplan is an American entrepreneur who had served as the United States ambassador to Singapore.
+Jonathan Eric Kaplan is an American entrepreneur who served as the United States ambassador to Singapore from 2021 to 2025.
 Kaplan was previously the chair of EducationSuperHighway, a non-profit organization based in San Francisco.

 Education

 Kaplan earned a Bachelor of Science degree in business administration and industrial management from Carnegie Mellon University.

 Career

 Corporate career

 After graduating from college, Kaplan worked for Condé Nast.
 He was later the vice president and general manager of Geoworks.
 He was also the founder and CEO of MovieStreet.
 Kaplan was the president and CEO of Sega.com and was the chairperson and CEO of Pure Digital Technologies.
 In his role, Kaplan invented and marketed the Flip Video before the company was acquired and shuttered by Cisco Systems.
 Most recently, Kaplan was the chairperson and CEO of the FishSix Restaurant Corporation, a holding company that owns several grilled cheese sandwich restaurants in California, Texas, and Colorado.